Arnaud80/krakenbot-ui/README.md

 - Add cool functionality like Unit Cost Price (Average buying price)
 - Manage buy / sell orders

+## Collaboration
+I would be be very happy to have some developpers joinning my project, so don't hesitate to contact me if you are interesting.

+## Disclaimer
+I use this personally for the fun, but if you use it, then you are doing this on your own responsibility !!!
+I can not be made responsible for lost coins or other stuff that might happen due to some bugs within the code.
+Use at your own risk!

 ## Available Scripts

 In the project directory, you can run: